Blade server: Blade enclosure

-Enclosure (or chassis) performs many of the non-core computing services found in most computers.
+The enclosure (or chassis) performs many of the non-core computing services found in most computers.
 Non-blade systems typically use bulky, hot and space-inefficient components, and may duplicate these across many computers that may or may not perform at capacity.
 By locating these services in one place and sharing them among the blade computers, the overall utilization becomes higher.
 The specifics of which services are provided varies by vendor.

 Power

 Computers operate over a range of DC voltages, but utilities deliver power as AC, and at higher voltages than required within computers.
 Converting this current requires one or more power supply units (or PSUs).
-To ensure that the failure of one power source does not affect the operation of the computer, even entry-level servers may have redundant power supplies, again adding to the bulk and heat output of the design.
+To ensure that the failure of one power source does not affect the operation of the computer, even entry-level servers often have redundant power supplies, again adding to the bulk and heat output of the design.

 The blade enclosure's power supply provides a single power source for all blades within the enclosure.
 This single power source may come as a power supply in the enclosure or as a dedicated separate PSU supplying DC to multiple enclosures.
 This setup reduces the number of PSUs required to provide a resilient power supply.

 The popularity of blade servers, and their own appetite for power, has led to an increase in the number of rack-mountable uninterruptible power supply (or UPS) units, including units targeted specifically towards blade servers (such as the BladeUPS).